Kleinverse/research/icalcc/README.md

-# Bounded Locally Centered Contrasts for ICA
+# Locally Centered Contrasts for ICA

 Experiment code for the paper: